CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-05.md

      - Select **Review + Create**
      - Select **Create**

-1. In Azure AI Studio, from the left navigation pane, under **Components**, select the **Deployments**.
+1. In Azure AI Studio, from the left navigation pane, under **Components**, select **Deployments**.

    >**Note:** Select **Save** if your flow is not saved.

-1. Select the **Model deployments** tab to find your deployed flow.
+1. Click on the **Model deployments** tab to find your deployed flow.
 It may take some time before the deployment is listed and successfully created.
 When the deployment has succeeded, select the newly created deployment.

    ![](./media/modeldeployments(1).png)

-1. Then, on its **Test** page, enter the prompt **What is there to do in San Francisco?** and review the response.
+1. Then, on the **Test** page, enter the prompt: **What is there to do in San Francisco?** Review the response.

      ![](./media/testdeploy.png)

-1. Enter the prompt **Where else could I go?** and review the response.
+1. Enter the prompt: **Where else could I go?** Review the response.

      ![](./media/image-33.png)

-1. View the **Consume** page for the endpoint, and note that it contains connection information and sample code that you can use to build a client application for your endpoint - enabling you to integrate the prompt flow solution into an application as a custom copilot.
+1. View the **Consume** page for the endpoint, and note that it contains connection information and sample code that you can use to build a client application for your endpoint, enabling you to integrate the prompt flow solution into an application as a custom copilot.

    ![](./media/modelendpoints.png)

 > **Congratulations** on completing the task!
-Now, it's time to validate it.
+Now, it is time to validate it.
 Here are the steps:
 > - If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+> - If you need any assistance, please contact us at **labs-support@spektrasystems.com**.
 We are available 24/7 to help you out.
 <validation step="6fd9456e-0099-45f5-af25-0953d6ef0695" />

 ## Review
-In this lab you have completed the following tasks:
+In this lab, you have completed the following tasks:

-- Designed and Implement a Chat Flow
+- Designed and implemented a chat flow.
-- Used LLM and Prompt Tools in Flows
+- Used LLM and prompt tools in flows.

 ### You have successfully completed the lab.
-Click on **Next >>** to procced with next exercise.
+Click on **Next >>** to proceed with the next exercise.